snmarkley1/HHUUD10/validation/README.md

 # Organization
+- `map` - ArcGIS Pro project used to run the Python scripts.
+Please ensure that the coordinate system is USA Contiguous Albers Equal Area Conic (ESRI:102003).
-The folder contains the scripts used to run the validation procedures.
+- `scripts` - R and Python scripts used to run the validation procedures.

 # Correspondence
 For any issues with these scripts, please [create an issue](https://github.com/[removed]/HHUUD10/issues).